webleads-tracker

 3. Overheads

-Overheads are not just your company’s fixed and variable expenses.
-In the case of service companies, overheads are also all non-billable costs.
-These may include :
+Overheads are not limited to your company’s fixed and variable expenses.
+In the service sector, they also include all non-billable costs, such as :

 4. Any additional expenses

-Your stay in Cannes or participation in a trade show, being expenses linked to your own corporate communication, can be considered as additional expenses.
+Your stay in Cannes or your participation in a trade show, as expenses linked to your company’s communication, are added to the other costs.

-And your margin has melted away without you even realizing it, or realizing it in time!
+And all the while, your margin melts… without you realizing it in time.

 "Using a very user-friendly and effective interface and UX, Furious is proving to be a fearsomely powerful, creative and innovative tool.
 After just a month and a half, we finally have a clear and pleasant view of all aspects of my company's business.